-Collaboration in the workplace may mean the added benefit of a more flexible work schedule, as members are generally cross-trained to cover for each other’s skills and strengths.
+Collaboration in the workplace may mean the added benefit of a more flexible work schedule, as members are generally trained to cover for each other’s skills and strengths.
 In fact, this allows employees to plan their personal obligations (like childcare or doctor’s appointments, for example) with little disruption to projects while ensuring that important and fast-approaching deadlines are met.
-It’s also important to note that flexible working can help to improve productivity and develop a better work-life balance for employees.

 Finally, working as part of a team can help you advance your career.
-By collaborating with others at work, you’re exposed to their skill sets, can learn from them and expand your own skill set.
+By collaborating with others at work, you’re exposed to their skillsets, and you can learn from them and expand your own skillset.
 Not only that but it also provides you with the prospect of building your professional network with alliances that can potentially lead to bigger and better opportunities further down the road.

-It can also be an excellent opportunity to lead, which can help you present yourself in a positive light in your next performance review.
+It can also be an excellent opportunity to take initiatives as a leader, which can help you present yourself in a positive light in your next performance review.
 It will also give your CV a boost and, consequently, give you a huge advantage over the competition.

 Can you think of any other benefits of teamwork in the workplace?
 Do you prefer working alone or collaborating with others?